yeagerai/genlayer-project-boilerplate/README.md

 [![GitHub star chart](https://img.shields.io/github/stars/yeagerai/genlayer-project-boilerplate?style=social)](https://star-history.com/#yeagerai/genlayer-js)

 ## 👀 About
-This project includes the boilerplate code for a GenLayer use case implementation, specifically a football prediction market.
+This project includes the boilerplate code for a GenLayer use case implementation, specifically a football bet market.

 ## 📦 What's included
 - Basic requirements to deploy and test your intelligent contracts locally